 The City has identified a number of vacant parcels that are good candidates for affordable housing development.
-These sites can be viewed in Table 6-2 and Figure 6-1.
+These sites can be viewed in Table 6-3 and Figure 6-1.
 AFFH requires that sites identified for affordable housing support the goals of furthering fair housing.
-It should be noted that the estimates for both location and number of extremely/very/low-income housing development are subject to change based on actual developer proposals.
-Currently the City has identified APNs 118-440-021 and -022 as vacant land with the greatest potential for affordable housing development.
+It should be noted that the estimates for both location and number of extremely low/very low/low-income housing development are subject to change based on actual developer proposals.
+Currently, the City has identified APNs 118-440-021 and 118-440-022 as vacant land with the greatest potential for affordable housing development.
 The site currently meets requirements established by the City's General Plan and Zoning Ordinance to allow for high-density residential development.
-Staff have not identified fair housing issues with the site, as it is located in a residential area adjacent to an elementary school.
-Additionally, if the two parcels are combined, the total acreage of the site would be approximately 5.45 acres.
-This provides sufficient land for a developer to design a high-quality high-density affordable housing development.
-The City has recently met with one developer who is interested in developing this site, who is awaiting certification of the City's Housing Element to investigate this site further.
+City Staff have not identified fair housing issues with the site, as it is located in a residential area adjacent to an elementary school.
+The total acreage of the two parcels would be approximately 5.45 acres.
+If developed in tandem, there is sufficient land for a developer to design a high-quality high-density affordable housing development.
+These parcels are currently being pursued by a developer and are awaiting the certification of the Housing Element to be eligible for certain funds.